 The YWCA is grateful for the dedication of our entire staff and their commitment to improving our community.
 Our senior management staff members are:

-As a passionate education leader Shelley is an active member of National Afterschool Association and has served as Past Chairman of their Board of Directors.
-She is also involved at the local level as a member of the Advisory Board for Masters of Non Profit Management & Leadership Program at North Central College, and as a member of the DuPage Regional Collaborative steering committee.
-She also sits on two corporate boards for Reflections Sciences and Right At School.
-Her work in the field has been recognized with numerous awards such as Richard Scofield Award for Exemplary Service and Leadership in the Afterschool Profession, and Excellence In Leadership Initiatives to name a few.
-Prior to joining the YWCA she was the Chief Operating Officers for Knowledge Universe overseeing operations across the United States and in India.
+As a passionate advocate for education, Shelley is an active member of the National Afterschool Association and has served as Past Chairman of their Board of Directors.
+She is also involved at the local level as a member of the Board of Directors for DuPage Federation and DuPage Early Childhood Collaboration steering committee.
+She also sits on the corporate boards for Reflections Sciences and Right At School.
+Her work in the field has been recognized with numerous awards such as Richard Scofield Award for Exemplary Service and Leadership in the Afterschool Profession, and Excellence In Leadership Initiatives.
+Prior to joining the YWCA, she was the Chief Operating Officer for Knowledge Universe, overseeing operations across the United States and India.
 She received a bachelor’s degree in Public Administration from Northern Illinois University.

-Sharon brings over 20 years of expertise in a combination of business management, human capital management, strategy, process creation and implementation to her role as Chief Paradigm Officer.
+Sharon brings over 20 years of expertise in a combination of business management, human capital management, strategy, process creation, and implementation to her role as Chief People & Culture Officer.
 Sharon’s focus is on YWCA’s People, Place and Technology.
 She is leading the effort of what we call, YWCA User Experience: YW(UX) to ensure that any person connecting with the YWCA will have an optimal experience, regardless if that person is a client, employee, donor, or any stakeholder.
-Sharon is also leading the effort to ensure YWCA Metropolitan Chicago is considering emerging operating paradigms for delivery of human services.
+Sharon is also leading the effort to ensure YWCA Metropolitan Chicago is considering emerging operating paradigms for the delivery of human services.
 Prior to joining the YWCA in 2008, Sharon held positions at Center for Neighborhood Technology and Bickerdike Redevelopment Corporation.
 Sharon received a Bachelor of Science degree in business management from National-Louis University.

 For more than 25 years, Loren Simmons has provided strategic and tactical program support to several non-profits.
-She joined YWCA Metropolitan Chicago in 1998, was appointed Chief Program Officer in 2007 and became Chief Performance Officer in 2009.
-Prior to joining the YWCA, Simmons held positions with Shorebank Neighborhood Institute, Bethel New Life, Inc. and the American Heart Association.
+She joined YWCA Metropolitan Chicago in 1998, was appointed Chief Program Officer in 2007, and became Chief Empowerment Officer in 2009.
+Prior to joining the YWCA, Simmons held positions with Shorebank Neighborhood Institute, Bethel New Life, Inc., and the American Heart Association.
 Additionally, she has provided oversight to four rape crisis centers and a child sexual assault counseling center.
 Simmons is certified in sexual assault crisis intervention and Challenging Racism, a racial justice curriculum.
 She received her bachelor’s degree in psychology from Bradley University and holds a master’s degree in public health from the University of Oklahoma Health Sciences Center.